Operation 17 Agustus: Background

 PRRI is a movement carried out by regional governments towards the central government.
 This movement, which is considered a rebellion, was triggered by the local government's dissatisfaction in several cities in Sumatra regarding the central government's fund allocation policy as well as various disparities in development, especially in areas outside Java.
 This sense of dissatisfaction was also supported by several military commanders.

 Because of this, the central government considers that this movement must be resolved immediately by force of arms.
 President Sukarno gave Ahmad Yani a mandate to carry out military operations to destroy the PRRI in West Sumatra.
 Ahmad Yani was also given the mandate to lead TNI troops in Padang.

 Chronology

 April 17, 1958 was the day determined for the initial landing in Padang.
 At 05.00 – 06.00 WIB, shooting at the landing point was carried out by the Indonesian Navy.
 Then 25 minutes later, Indonesian Air Force troops using the "Red Flight" aircraft carried out shooting, followed by the "Blue Flight" aircraft.
 This shooting attack was aimed at Tabing airport.

 Not long after, Indonesian marine troops landed via Padang Beach.
 In the afternoon, all joint forces successfully landed in Padang.
 This occupation operation lasted for one and a half months.
 As a result, the cities of Padang, Solok, Payakumbuh and Bukittinggi were successfully controlled by the TNI.

 Results

 On May 24, 1958, 500 PRRI soldiers surrendered.
-With this, PRRI was successfully crushed.